elsampsa/valkka-live/docs/manual.rst

 First, let's register some RTSP cameras.

-- Navigate to *Configuration / Manage Cameras*
+- Navigate to *Configuration / Configuration Dialog / Camera Configuration*
 - Choose a slot for the camera
 - Choose *RTSP Camera* from the drop-down menu
 - Type in the camera information (ip address, user, password, etc.)